Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag-event-info.md

 ---
 name: Brownbag Session
 about: Track tasks and collect information for a brownbag session
-title: ""
+title: ''
-labels: "Brownbag: Event"
+labels: 'Brownbag: Event'
-assignees: ""
+assignees: ''
 ---

 # Brownbag Info